The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Discussion

 \subsection{RQ2: How do existing forms of user-centered misinformation interventions assist users in dealing with misinformation online?}

-Looking closely at misinformation interventions, one notices a publication emphasis toward corrections and debunking.
+Looking closely at misinformation interventions, one notices a publication emphasis on corrections and debunking.
 This form of intervention can be artificially controlled or occur naturally in the form of user comments.
-It is striking that corrections/debunking are examined in great detail in the literature from a wide variety of perspectives and with a focus on the smallest details.
-This finding is also supported by the review study by \citet{chen_spread_2022} who identified fact-based corrections as ``the most common type of corrective communication strategy'', classifying it as a part of message-based approaches.
-In the classic case, corrections from the official side are based on thorough and elaborate journalistic work.
-For example, social media articles can only be linked to an official correction once the content has been thoroughly checked manually by experts.
+It is striking that corrections/debunking are examined in great detail in the literature from a wide variety of perspectives and with a focus on the smallest details{, e.g., regarding timing or repetition \citep{denner_effects_2023, craig_one_2023}}.
+This finding is also supported by the review study by \citet{chen_spread_2022}, who identified fact-based corrections as ``the most common type of corrective communication strategy'', classifying it as a part of message-based approaches. {Often, corrections from the official side are based on thorough and elaborate journalistic work.
+For example, social media articles are linked to an official correction once the content has been thoroughly checked manually by experts.
 In the fast pace of social media and especially in emerging crisis situations, there is an overflow of accurate and misinformation that needs to be reacted to quickly.
-This is where corrections as digital countermeasures sometimes reach their limits as stand-alone interventions.
-While this form of intervention provides users with additional (fact-based) knowledge and can thus create transparency, there are other types of intervention that aim to increase transparency and thus media competence, for example, through linguistic or content-related indicators.
-An advantage of those interventions is the scalability using automatic detection algorithms in real-time during emerging crisis situations and on large data sets, often based on machine learning approaches.
-However, when automatically showing indicators such as a missing verification seal or semantic propaganda techniques, the final decision on if a content is misinformation or not, either lies with the user or is taken over by the algorithm based on (potentially biased) training data, missing the expert knowledge of professional fact checkers.
+This is where expert-based corrections as digital countermeasures sometimes reach their limits as stand-alone interventions.
+Other approaches pursue corrections based on the assessment of users themselves.
+While there is no expert review here, active user participation in news consumption is facilitated and studies reveal promising findings.
+For instance, participants preferred suggested headlines by laypersons that corrected the original ones \citep{jahanbakhsh_our_2022}.
+Indeed, the effects of corrections by laypersons versus experts have been studied in prior work \citep{hannak_get_2014, vraga_using_2017} and constitute a relevant dimension of interventions that were beyond the scope of this work.} While many correction interventions provide users with additional (fact-based) knowledge and can thus create transparency, other types of interventions aim to increase transparency and thus media competence, for example, through linguistic or content-related indicators.
+An advantage of those interventions is the scalability of using automatic detection algorithms in real-time during emerging crisis situations and on large data sets, often based on machine learning approaches.
+However, when automatically showing indicators such as a missing verification seal or semantic propaganda techniques, the final decision on whether content is misinformation or not either lies with the user or is taken over by the algorithm based on (potentially biased) training data, missing the expert knowledge of professional fact-checkers.
 Transparent misinformation interventions, independent of their implementation as correction or display of automatically detected indicators or other types, may offer the opportunity to counteract reactance of end users in contrast to approaches that lack an explanation and in some cases facilitate a feeling of censorship, paternalism, and loss of control.